 Cervical vertigo is a dizziness that comes from incorrect messages from the neck to the brain due to the neck not functioning properly.
 Your brain gets messages from all the joints in your body and uses that information to tell you about balance and motion.
 When the upper part of the neck is not working correctly (crooked or stuck), the messages it gives to the brain do not correlate with the other messages the brain is receiving about balance and motion from the rest of the body.
 When these messages do not match up, vertigo is the result.
-This video is about a different cause of vertigo, but is does an excellent job of showing the principle I am writing about with cervical vertigo.

 The treatment for cervical vertigo is correcting the function of the upper cervical spine.
 This is something I do here at my office.
 The treatment works very well.

 The key to getting rid of vertigo is proper diagnosis.
 Once the cause is figured out, the treatment is straight forward.
 If you or one of your loved ones is suffering, I can help!
 Get on in here and let’s figure out what’s making you dizzy and fix it!

 At this point you should feel a lot smarter than you did before you started this article.
 You have received a crash course on ear anatomy, physiology and psychopathology, along with the neurology of your body’s balance and motion systems!
 Congratulations!